Paul Manafort asks judge to dismiss criminal charges against him

 Manafort then asked the court on Wednesday to throw out a conspiracy money laundering charge he faces, as well as the government's request for him to forfeit assets and property.
 He argues that even if he failed to register to lobby in the US for foreign governments, he didn't make his consulting income illegally.
 Foreign lobbying registration violations compose most of his DC criminal indictment -- though allegations that he laundered money through foreign bank accounts to avoid paying taxes are part of a separate case he faces from Mueller in Virginia.

-He also asked the court to dismiss one of two charges he faces alleging he made false statements in registering his foreign lobbying work, because they are duplicitous, he said.
+He also asked the court to dismiss one of two charges he faces alleging he made false statements in registering his foreign lobbying work, because they are duplicative, he said.
 He currently faces five criminal counts in the case, so if the judge agreed to these additional requests, his charges would be cut down to three.

 The arguments outlined Wednesday to throw out the entire case largely track with an earlier lawsuit Manafort filed against Mueller, Deputy Attorney General Rod Rosenstein and the Justice Department, for going outside the scope of the special counsel's authority.
 A hearing in that case, before the same judge overseeing Manafort's criminal case, is set for April 4.